 They have since become known a the Eagle 7 because of the Citizen eagle logo at the bottom of the dial, with a red 7 emblazoned in the middle of the eagle.

 You can see an example here of a vintage white Citizen Eagle 7.
-There were a large range of colors, dials, bands and shapes, and depending on when you look online, your finds may vary a lot from mine.
+There was a large range of colors, dials, bands, and shapes, and depending on when you look online, your finds may vary a lot from mine.

 There appears to have been white and black faces, and sometimes blue and green.